curl/curl/tests/runtests.md

 ## `-e`

 Run the test event-based (if possible).
-This will make runtests invoke curl with --test-event option.
+This makes runtests invoke curl with --test-event option.
 This option only works if both curl and libcurl were built debug-enabled.

 ## `-f`